mshoe/DiffMPMAnimator3D/README.md

 This software is for animating physically simulated elastoplastic amorphous objects.
+It was written by Michael Xu, and was used for our upcoming poster at Symposium of Computer Animation 2023.
 It uses polyscope (https://polyscope.run/) for visualization and GUI.

 ![gif](bob-to-spot.gif)